-But, if you’re an untested business, without a product on the market and some customers, it’s likely that you’ll need to bootstrap for a bit longer before VCs will look your way.
-Angel investors are a bit more of a wildcard, however.
+But, if you’re an untested business without a product on the market and some customers, it’s likely that you’ll need to bootstrap for a bit longer before VCs will look your way.
+Angel investors can be a bit more of a wildcard.

 Angel investors can be anyone, from a well-resourced personal friend to a stranger who simply likes your concept.
 And they can float into your business at any stage, providing cash injections in exchange for equity, or even buying controlling stakes in your company.

-The basic difference between AIs and VS is that angels have more autonomy.
+The basic difference between the two is that angels have more autonomy.
 The flexibility of angel investor deals depends entirely upon the motives of the parties involved.
 As they’re individuals, the sums they invest are also likely to be lower.

-Venture Capitalism is a whole new league, as it means you’re dealing with a professional investment firm.
+Venture capital is a whole new league, as it means you’re dealing with a professional investment firm.
 They’ll not only invest in your business – they’ll also work hard at monetising that business in order to make returns on their investment, and you’ll be expected to report back regularly on how things are going.

 Most VC firms adhere to strict codes of conduct and due diligence processes.
 While this bestows confidence in their dealings with you, the flipside is that your own business may be subjected to rigorous scrutiny before the firm agrees to be associated with you.

-Most of those involved in funding start-ups are ex-entrepreneurs themselves, or passionate about building businesses, so if you find the right partners, you’re sure to build some fantastic, mutually beneficial relationships.
+Most of those involved in funding startups are ex-entrepreneurs themselves, or passionate about building businesses, so if you find the right partners, you’re sure to build some fantastic, mutually beneficial relationships.

 Just ensure you do your research and due diligence before signing on the dotted line.